Logan-Hammond/CSIT-214---Project-1/README.md

 # CSIT 214: C++ Programming
 ## Project 1: The Amusement Park Problem
+### Purpose

+Write a program for an amusement park to display the bill for the cashier.
+Develop a program with the following features...
+* Constants and variables
+* Calculations with totals
+* Input data
+* Output display with readable formatting

 ### About

 Made with Microsoft Visual Studio 2017.
 This program was made following project guidelines; source code may not accurately represent personal knowledge, skill, style, or philosophy.